 The program has the following characteristics:

 Trust Funds have been established in existing education and training initiatives of NTIP to fund bursaries, equipment etc. in developing expertise for the national tool and die industry.
+Companies contribute to these trust funds and use the funds to suppkly education institutions with equipment, trainthe-trainer initiatives, bursaries for the students and to fund start-up businesses of the students.

 It is upon this backbone that the SAIMC wll build an education and training platform for Factory – and Process Automation.